A Simultaneous ECG-PCG Acquisition System with Real-Time Burst-Adaptive Noise Cancellation: Introduction

-Due to the advancements in sensor technologies and signal processing techniques, digital stethoscopes have gained an edge over traditional stethoscope.
-Today, widely used commercial digital stethoscopes can facilitate volume amplification, ambient noise reduction, and wireless transmission of sound signals between remote processing devices~\cite{web1,web2,web3,web4}.
+Due to the advancements in sensor technologies and signal processing techniques, digital stethoscopes have gained an edge over the traditional stethoscope.
+Today, widely used commercial digital stethoscopes can facilitate volume amplification, ambient noise reduction, and wireless transmission of sound signals between remote processing devices~\cite{littmann,web2,web3,web4}.
 However, many of these digital stethoscopes lack the functionality of synchronized ECG and PCG acquisition with wireless data transmission and real-time noise cancellation in hospital settings.
-Existing solutions that overcome these problems are unavailable in most developing countries, Eg: Eko Core 500\cite{web3}.
-In parallel, recent research has also explored wearable systems for integrated ECG–PCG monitoring~\cite{zang2025novel,A5,yoo2023wireless} and synchronous ECG–PCG auscultation platforms~\cite{lin2025portable,10569070}
+Existing solutions that overcome these problems are unavailable in most developing countries, e.g., Eko Core 500\cite{web3}.

+In parallel, recent research has also explored wearable systems for integrated ECG-PCG monitoring~\cite{zang2025novel,A5,yoo2023wireless} and synchronous ECG-PCG auscultation platforms~\cite{lin2025portable,10569070}.
+Despite these advancements, recording high-quality PCG signals remains challenging due to their susceptibility to ambient noise, especially in crowded or low-resource hospital environments.
+Such noise can distort the characteristic features of PCG signals and degrade diagnostic performance.